oriuminc/jenkins-inception/README.md

 We'll be building this out based on a set of assumptions regarding how to best build a Drupal site.
-This set of assumptions will take the form of the [2nd Level Deep][2ndleveldeep] install profile.
+This set of assumptions will take the form of the [Skeletor][skeletor] install profile skeleton.
 The goal will be build a totally self-contained base profile, which other projects can use as a foundation.
-Ideally, only slight configurations of the Jenkins CI environment (ie. project name, and git repo URL) will be needed in order to build any project that uses the 2nd Level Deep install profile.
+Ideally, only slight configurations of the Jenkins CI environment (ie. project name, and git repo URL) will be needed in order to build any project that uses the Skeletor install profile as a base.

 Features
 --------